frizzkitten/gymnastics-text/README.md

 ## Acknowledgments

-* Thank you to the forward-thinking leadership of the Wisconsin Gymnastics Club for allowing us to try this out
+* Thank you to the forward-thinking leadership of the Wisconsin Gymnastics Club for allowing us to try this out.